LincT/JavaFinal/README.md

 After pulling this project from github, next steps to run as follows: in terminal run "gradlew runclient"

 If all is as it should be, you'll start a special development version of Minecraft.
+(it may take a moment as there's a bit going on behind the scenes)

 You'll want to go to "single player", click on the file called "new world"